zhangster12/Obsidian-BJJ-Notes/Guards/Butterfly Guard.md

 - Collar sleeve with a foot on the hip

 You can enter Lapel Guard from the last 1.

+To set up sweep:
+- over back grup on gi.
+- kick out their leg
+-
 # Retention
 Force them onto their back.